alexgerasimov73/planner-frontend/README.md

 ## Future Plans

+- **Implement mobile and tablet versions of the app**: It'll implement the mobile and tablet versions of the app.
 - **Diary Feature**: Users will be able to write daily entries, set a mood for the day, and reflect on their experiences.
 - **Enhanced Timer**: The timer will be moved to the header for constant visibility.
 - **Fixing bugs**: It is necessary to find and fix all the bugs on the application.